NickBell123/ptwithclaudia/README.md

 This site is intended to give Claudia a deciated online precense to encourage all type of people with a fitness goal to reach out and/or sign up to a subscription.

+###
+Add ability to login from social media accounts

 ### Credits